What is the Right Notion of Distance between Predict-then-Optimize Tasks?: Decision-aware Dataset Distance

+In PtO tasks, the performance of $f$ over a distribution $\Pd$ is quantified as the \textit{expected decision quality regret}, given by $err(f; \dqreg, \Pd)$.
+Our goal is to bound this error on the target distribution, $\text{err}(f; \dqreg, \Pd_T)$, in terms of the distance between $\Pd_T$ and the source distribution $\Pd_S$.
+We use $OTD^3$ to achieve this.

-For any labeling function $f$, we provide a bound on the target decision quality regret $err(f; \dqreg, \Pd_T)$.
-We provide this bound under Assumption \ref{assump:1} which ensures that the decision quality function has a bounded rate of change with respect to both the predicted and true cost vectors.
-As we highlight in lemmas \ref{lemma1} and \ref{lemma2} in the supplementary material, this is a reasonable assumption for common PtO tasks.\looseness=-1
+Prior work by \cite{courty_joint_2017} provided adaptation bounds for an expected target error $\text{err}(f; l, \Pd_T)$ with a cost function $l$ that is bounded, symmetric, $k$-Lipschitz, and satisfies the triangle inequality.
+However, decision quality regret $\dqreg$, the key cost function in PtO tasks, is inherently non-symmetric, making these bounds inapplicable to $\text{err}(f; \dqreg, \Pd)$.
+To address this, we introduce the notion of \textit{decision quality disparity} $l_q$ (Definition~\ref{def:dqd}) to bound decision quality regret $\dqreg$.
+Additionally, we assume that the decision quality function $q$ has a bounded rate of change with respect to both the predicted and true cost vectors (Assumption \ref{assump:1}).
+Under these conditions, we derive an adaptation bound for $err(f; \dqreg, \Pd_T)$ using the OTD$^3$ (Theorem \ref{theo1}).
+As demonstrated in lemmas \ref{lemma1} and \ref{lemma2} in the Appendix, Assumption \ref{assump:1} holds for common PtO task structures.

-\begin{assumption} The decision quality function is $k_1,k_2$-Lipschitz.
-This means that for any $y,y^{*},z,z^{*} \in \C$ the following inequality holds:
+\begin{assumption} The decision quality function $q$ is $k_1,k_2$-Lipschitz.
+This means that for any $y,y^{*},z,z^{*} \in \C$ the following inequality holds: . \end{assumption}